 What are the 4 basic welding positions?

-Fillet and groove welds are performed in these basic positions:
+You can perform fillet and groove welds in these basic positions:

 DOWNLOAD WELDING POSITIONS POSTER